ctboughter/AIMS/docs/source/index.rst

 .. note::
    This readthedocs site is still under development.
 Hopefully what is included thus far helps users, but more information is coming soon!

 AIMS, an Automated Immune Molecule Separator, was originally developed to identify differences between two distinct antibody repertoires, but has since expanded to become a multi-purpose repertoire analysis tool.
-Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, and immunopeptidomic data.
+Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, immunopeptidomic data, and broadly to any data presented in a multi-sequence alignment format.
 This documentation will teach users how to use AIMS to:

 - **Get started** following the :doc:`Install`.